sunriselayer/gitbook/learn/sunrise/swap.md

 **LEVEL 1: FOR APP DEVELOPERS**
 {% endhint %}

-Any frontend application that is built on top of the swap module has the ability to earn fees.
-How is this done?
+Any frontend application, wallet, dApp, or protocol that is built on top of the swap module has the ability to earn fees.
+This incentivizes open, composable infrastructure around the Sunrise AMM.

 There are 2 important parameters to note:

 - <strong>`interface_fee_rate`:</strong> A fee, denoted in percentage, that is taken from the total amount of the swap.

 - <strong>`interface_provider`:</strong> An address that specifies where the fee will be sent.
 If no address is provided, no interface fee will be taken.

+When executing swaps through Sunrise AMM, you can **capture interface fees** by specifying your own fee recipient, maximizing profit per transaction.
+This function is designed to reward **any entity that facilitates swap volume**—from simple frontends to complex financial protocols.

 ---